minorua/Qgis2threejs/docs/source/ObjectTypes.rst

-the altitude mode of z coordinate is ``Relative to DEM`` or ``+ "field name"``, each linestring is split into segments using a triangle mesh generated from DEM and every upper edge is located at the relative height from triangle surface of DEM.
+the altitude mode of z coordinate is ``Relative to DEM`` or ``+ "field name"``, each linestring is split into segments using a triangle mesh generated from DEM and every upper edge is located at the relative height from the mesh surface.

 .. raw:: html